 There’s a resource in our search for love that trumps absolutely everything else: it’s our intuition!
 But sometimes, what feels like intuition is just bad judgment laced with really clever rationalizations!
 How can we learn to trust our intuition more fully and wisely?
 And how do we know when we’re better off not trusting our gut?
 Learn more in this important episode.

-How To Discover Your Greatest Resource In Your Search For Love
+The Single Greatest Resource In Your Search For Love

 And How To Know When To Distrust It!

 What’s the single greatest resource for us in our search for love?
 What’s the one big risk in trusting that resource?
 Stay tuned to the Deeper Dating Podcast to learn more.

 Hello and welcome to the Deeper Dating Podcast.
 I’m Ken Page.
 I’m a psychotherapist, the author of the book, Deeper Dating, the host, of course, of this podcast and the Cofounder of Deeper Dating Online.
 I am so glad to be here with you.
 Today, we’re going to be talking about the single greatest resource in your search for love, and the one risk in trusting that resource.